pbiecek/vis_resources/README.md

 * [DVQA: Understanding Data Visualizations via Question Answering](https://arxiv.org/pdf/1801.08163.pdf); Kushal Kafle, Brian Price, Scott Cohen, Christopher Kanan; Bar charts are an effective way to convey numeric information, but today’s algorithms cannot parse them.
 Existing methods fail when faced with even minor variations in appearance.
 Here, we present DVQA, a dataset that tests many aspects of bar chart understanding in a question answering framework.
 Unlike visual question answering (VQA), DVQA requires processing words and answers that are unique to a particular bar chart.

+### 2012

+* [Validation of Visual Statistical Inference, with Application to Linear Models](https://pdfs.semanticscholar.org/eaef/fbc2760b36e6e27de237a64e6bff63bcce59.pdf); Mahbubul Majumder, Heike Hofmann, Dianne Cook; Statistical graphics play a crucial role in exploratory data analysis, model checking and diagnosis.
+Until recently there were no formal visual methods in place for determining statistical significance of findings.
+This changed, when Buja et al. (2009) conceptually introduced two protocols for formal tests of visual findings.
+In this paper we take this a step  urther by comparing the lineup protocol (Buja et al., 2009) against classical statistical testing of the significance of regression model parameters.
+A human subjects experiment is conducted using simulated data to provide controlled conditions.
+Results suggest that the lineup protocol provides results equivalent to the uniformly most powerful (UMP) test and for some scenarios yields better power than the UMP test.

 ### 2010

 * [Graphical Inference for Infovis](http://jonathanstray.com/papers/wickham.pdf); Hadley Wickham, Dianne Cook, Heike Hofmann, and Andreas Buja; How do we know if what we see is really there?
 When visualizing data, how do we avoid falling into the trap of apophenia where we see patterns in random noise?
 Traditionally, infovis has been concerned with discovering new relationships, and statistics with preventing spurious relationships from being reported.
 We pull these opposing poles closer with two new techniques for rigorous statistical inference of visual discoveries.
 The “Rorschach” helps the analyst calibrate their understanding of uncertainty and the "lineup" provides a protocol for assessing the significance of visual discoveries, protecting against the discovery of spurious structure.